 Remote assistance invite via e-mail

 The easiest way to send a remote assistance invitation on Windows 10 is via email.
-If you have a mailing software tool installed, RA will even create a message for you with the necessary file already attached to it (there is a dedicated menu option for that).
+If you have a mailing software tool installed, RA will even create a message for you with the necessary file already attached to it.
+So, all you have to do is choose “Use email to send an invitation”.
 The only thing you’ll need to include manually is the password.
-Or not.
-It depends on how safety-freakish you’re feeling at the moment.
-In the Win XP program version, that password was optional and only became compulsory in Win 7, but it still doesn’t add much toward the overall application’s security.

 Easy Connect option

-A little fun fact here: if your screen’s resolution is smaller than one of your assistant’s, they’re going to see your screen in a teeny tiny window.
+A little fun fact here: if your screen’s resolution is smaller than one of your assistant’s, they will see your screen in a tiny window.
 And pressing the Fit to screen toolbar button won’t take any effect.
 If that’s your case, pass these simple instructions to your remote assistant:

 How to request Windows 10 remote assistance via Quick Assist